hashicorp/vault/website/source/docs/platform/k8s/injector/examples.html.md

 The following are different configuration examples to support a variety of deployment models.

+~> A common mistake is to set the annotation on the Deployment or other resource.
+  Ensure that the injector annotations are specified on the pod specification when using higher level constructs such as deployments, jobs or statefulsets.

 ## Patching Existing Pods

 To patch existing pods, a Kubernetes patch can be applied to add the required annoations to pods.
 When applying a patch, the pods will be rescheduled.

-The following example patches a deployment.
 First, create the patch:

 ```bash
 cat <<EOF >> ./patch.yaml